hunspell/hunspell/README.md

 # Compiling on GNU/Linux and Unixes

-First intall the following dependencies with your package manager:
+First install the following dependencies with your package manager:

     autoconf automake autopoint libtool g++

+For some distributions, it is also advisable to install:

+    build-essential

 Then run the following commands: